successible/cleanslate/README.md

 On our [GitHub Releases](https://github.com/successible/cleanslate/releases) page!

 Here, we list all the changes that Clean Slate has gone through in each version.
-These include security fixes, bug fixes, and enhancements.
-They also include breaking changes, and the associated steps to migrate.
+Each version outlines any security fixes, bug fixes, and enhancements.
+It also outlines any breaking changes, and the associated steps to migrate.
 All of this information is especially important for people who want to host Clean Slate on their own.

 ## Do I need to host Clean Slate to use it?